 In Turkey, there are six types of residence permits, each for a different reason and length of time:

-- For victims of trafficking in human beings - for a period of one month with the right to renew for three years.
+• International protection: for victims of trafficking in human beings - for one month with the right to renew for three years.

 The residence permit can be changed to a different type of document if the reason for getting it has changed.
 It can also be extended an unlimited number of times.